Knuromuro/kick-multibot-panel/README.md

 The panel uses CSRF protection.
 A token is included in a `<meta>` tag and automatically sent with API requests by `main.js`.
+Newly created groups and accounts now appear on the dashboard immediately.

 ### Docker